Mindfulness has become a bit of a buzzword over the last few years.

 This creates a cycle of positivity.

-If you’re tempted to give meditation a try, then check out the meditation exercises below.
+If you’re tempted to give meditation a try, then check out the mindfulness exercises below.

 But before you begin, I’d recommend starting off slow.